guysv/ilua/README.md

 ```

 ## A Bit on ILua's Architecture
-As opposed to existing Lua Jupyter kernels which implement the Jupyter protocol in Lua (and depend on lzmq) ILua implements the communication with Jupyter in Python, which in turn talks with Lua via named-pipe IPC.
+As opposed to existing Lua Jupyter kernels which implement the Jupyter protocol in Lua (and depend on lzmq which is a native module), ILua implements the communication with Jupyter in Python, which in turn talks with Lua via named-pipe IPC.
 This frees ILua from being bounded to a single Lua implementation ABI.